Solamento02/EvilHades-DiscordBotjs/README.md

 # EvilHades-DiscordBotjs
-I have a cat called Hades, and I've made this discord music bot I made one, long time before but it was on 13 version and I didn't knew much about code, and this specific I'm gonna try update him all the time, to help people that are learning discordjs!
+I have a cat called Hades, and I've made this discord music bot.
+I made one, long time before but it was on 13 version and I didn't knew much about code, and this specific I'm gonna try update him all the time, to help people that are learning discordjs!

 # Requirements: